gruhn/typescript-sudoku/README.md

 type Sudoku = number[]
 ```

-This permits all valid sudokus, but also allows many *invalid* sudokus.
+This permits all valid Sudokus, but also allows many *invalid* Sudokus.

 ```typescript
 const invalidSudoku: Sudoku = [ -1, 7.5, 9, 9 ]
 ```
 First, all array elements have to be integers in the range 1 to 9.
-Second, sudokus are 9-by-9 grids so we need an array with exactly 81 elements.
+Second, Sudokus are 9-by-9 grids so we need an array with exactly 81 elements.
 That's easy enough:

 ```typescript